Ivry-Lab/ivry-lab.github.io/index.md

 {% capture text %}

 Our research focuses on the cognitive neuroscience of action, skilled movement, and cognition.
 We conduct experiments involving neurologically healthy and impaired individuals, using a range of methods to develop psychological models of how people produce and learn movements.
-Learn more by watching this short video!
+Learn more by watching this short video about our research .

 {%
   include button.html
   link="https://www.youtube.com/embed/NYpHXUbTKmI?start=153"
-  text="Watch the video"
+  text="Watch the video here!"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"